dleonsilva7226/Scout/README.md

 ## Architecture

+User
+↓
+LlamaIndex Agent
+↓
-User → LlamaIndex Agent → Tool Calls
+Tool Calls
-├ fetch_job_page(url)
+├─ fetch_job_page(url)
-├ extract_job_info(text)
+├─ extract_job_info(text)
-└ log_job_to_sheet(record)
+└─ log_job_to_sheet(record)

 yaml
 Copy code

-The agent—not hardcoded logic—decides which tool to call and when.
+The agent — not hardcoded pipeline logic — determines which tool to call and when.

 ---

 ## Schema

-Scoutly writes jobs to the sheet using the following structure:
+Scoutly writes each job entry using the following structure (column order should match your sheet):

 Company
 RoleTitle